 The map tab consists of two main elements: Map Window and Settings.
 See the following subsections for more information on these elements.
-For a practical example of using this tab, see How to Create QoS Heatmaps with Qosium Scope.
+For a practical example of using this tab, see resources/documentation/how-to-guides/qos-heatmaps-with-scope.

 To open the map window, press Show/Hide Map in the Map Control settings group.